 4. Always check flights

-Low cost airlines are giving bus and train fares a run for their money.
+Low-cost airlines are giving bus and train fares a run for their money.
 If you travel with just carry-on luggage, even better.
 Nok Air and Air Asia both have cheap fares for domestic and international routes.
 Kuala Lumpur and Bangkok both have separate airports for domestic and international flights.
+Search cheap flights here.

 Air Asia – not to be confused with Hair Asia!